Enyuare/camera-control-app/README.md

 cd SonyARM-init
 ```

-We will setup a crontab to extract images from the docker container periodically and delete them from the container
+We will setup a crontab to extract images from the docker container periodically and delete them from the container to save space inside the container
 Install crontab if it is not already installed
 ```sh
 sudo apt-get update